samueeli/daily-writings/README.md

 Currently theme styles are not specified, so styles for MUI components come from the library's default values.
 In the future it would be beneficial to use ThemeProvider and create theme.js where MUI properties and styles could be cutomized to create a custom styles for the app.

-For global styles use the App.css file.
+For global styles use the App.css file and css variables are stored in variables.css file.

 For component specific styles create a component specific style sheet.